• Skip to main content

 #7.
 30:30 Assault Bike and Burpees Intervals

-Burpees are a do-it-all bodyweight exercise that involves almost every muscle in your body.
+Burpees are a do-it-all bodyweight exercise.
+They involve almost every muscle in your body.

-Pairing burpees with Assault Bike intervals delivers a full-body workout to torch fat and build unstoppable fitness and endurance.
+Pairing burpees with Assault Bike intervals delivers a full-body workout.
+It torches fat and builds unstoppable fitness and endurance.

-Complete ten laps of the flowing for a total of 20-minutes:
+Complete ten rounds of the following circuit for a total of 20 minutes:

 • Rest 30 seconds